ThomasH-W/CO2-TTGO-MQTT/README.md

 ## MQTT

-The name of this device is defined in include/myMqttClient.h. teh nam eis used as client-ID for MQTT.
+The name of this device is defined in include/user_config.h.
+This name is used as client-ID for MQTT.
 Be aware that the name / client-ID must be unique in your local network.
 Default name: "TTGO-1"

+For the time being, the MQTT user nad password are ignored.

 ### Topics